GLOSSARY

 Relief takes its name from the fact that the raised surface of the matrix receives the ink for linocut and woodcut.
 Within a linocut or woodcut, for example, the negative areas that are not printed are removed using carving tools, leaving these areas of the matrix in relief.
 Ink is rolled onto this raised positive surface using a brayer or roller, and the image is then printed onto paper.
 The area below the surface, which does not receive ink, will remain the colour of the paper.
 The individuality of the relief lies in the energy, directness, authority and spontaneity that can be given to the cut image using various carving tools.

-Softground etching lines look different from hard ground lines in that they are crumbly-looking rather than wiry and aren’t even from end to end.
+Softground, an etching technique, looks different from hardground etched lines in that they are crumbly-looking rather than wiry and aren’t even from end to end.
 Moreover, tonal areas resembling pencil shading can be made, and impressions from flat objects such as fabric, paper, and foil can be achieved through the medium.
-Softground is essentially beeswax mixed with petroleum jelly or tallow and a small amount of asphaltum; the wax and petroleum jelly or tallow retains the ground’s softness, allowing for a crisp impression of anything pressed into it.
+Softground is essentially beeswax mixed with petroleum jelly or tallow and a small amount of asphaltum; the wax and petroleum jelly or tallow retain the ground’s softness, allowing for a crisp impression of anything pressed into it.

 Trial Proof